kimjoar/ttm4130/Sammendrag.markdown

 * The SSPs detect when the SCP should handle a service.
 The SSP forwards a standardized SS7 (TCAP) message containing relevant service information.
 Via the TCAP message, the service control logic in the SCP directs the SSPs to perform the individual functions that collectively constitute the service.
 * An Intelligent Network is able to separate the specification, creation, and control of telephony services from physical switching networks.

-An IN-compliant service is first constructed through an FE called the Service Creation Environment Function (SCEF).
-This FE contains the programming environment, which includes the SIB that a programmer uses to construct an IN-compliant service.
-Once the service logic is created and tested, it is sent to another FE, the service management function (SMF).
-This FE deploys the service logic to the service execution FEs and allows for service customization.

 ### Konseptuell modell

 Konseptuell modell i fire nivåer/plan.
 Each plane introduces an abstract view of the network entities, which is further made tangible in the plane below it.
 Tolkes top/down: